dave3d/dicom2stl/README.md

 vtk can be downloaded and built from the following repository:
 > https://github.com/Kitware/VTK

-On some Linux distributions it can be installed with the following command:
+Alternatively, on some Linux distributions it can be installed with the following command:
 > sudo apt-get install vtk

 SimpleITK can be installed via the following command:
-> easy_install vtk
+> easy_install SimpleITK

 The options for the script can be seen by running it:
 > vtkpython dicom2stl.py --help